-Florida Business Name Search
+Florida Business Name Search (Step-by-Step Guide)

 Even with the help of business services through the Secretary of State, registering a business has financial consequences.
 Always discuss business setup with a business attorney.

-How to search Florida business names
+How to search for Florida business names

 Florida’s government uses the Florida Department of State in place of the Florida secretary of state.
 It has a separate website called Sunbiz.org for searching and registering new businesses and filing documents related to the business.

 Florida gives you several options to check for business names, though the search you need is the business entity search.
 The search tool defaults to “Entity Name.”
 If you need to search for a Florida trademark name, click the “Trademark Name” or “Trademark Owner Name” links to search.

 To search for a business name on Sunbiz.org:

 - Step 1: Navigate to the Department of State’s Sunbiz.org search tool.

 - Step 2: Enter the business name you need to search.

 - Step 3: Click the “Search Now” button.